Jehovah's Witnesses: Joseph Rutherford

 In January 1917, the Watch Tower Society's legal representative, Joseph Franklin Rutherford, was elected as its next president.
 His election was disputed, and members of the Board of Directors accused him of acting in an autocratic and secretive manner.
 The divisions between his supporters and opponents triggered a major turnover of members over the next decade.
 Because of disappointment over the changes and unfulfilled predictions, tens of thousands of defections occurred during the first half of Rutherford's tenure, leading to the formation of several Bible Student organizations independent of the Watch Tower Society, the largest of which was the Dawn Bible Students Association.
 There are varying estimates of how many Bible Students left during Rutherford's tenure, with Alan Rogerson believing the total number to be unclear.
 By mid-1919, an estimated one in seven of Russell-era Bible Students had ceased their association with the Society.
-By the 1920s, three-quarters were estimated to have left.
+Between 1921 and 1931 three-quarters were estimated to have left.

 Rutherford enacted several changes under his leadership, many of which are considered "distinctive" to modern Jehovah's Witness beliefs and practices.
 Some of these changes include advocating for door-to-door preaching, prohibiting celebrations believed to be pagan such as Christmas, the belief that Jesus died on a stake instead of a cross, and a more uniform organizational hierarchy.
 In 1919, Rutherford instituted the appointment of a director in each congregation, and a year later all members were instructed to report their weekly preaching activity to the Brooklyn headquarters.
 In 1920, he announced that the Hebrew patriarchs (such as Abraham and Isaac) would be resurrected in 1925, marking the beginning of Christ's thousand-year earthly kingdom.
 In July 1917, he released The Finished Mystery as a seventh volume to the Studies in the Scriptures series.
 Rutherford claimed it to be Russell's posthumous work, but it was actually written by Clayton Woodworth, George Fisher, and Gertrude Seibert.
 It strongly criticized Catholic and Protestant clergy and Christian involvement in the Great War.
 As a result, Watch Tower Society directors were jailed for sedition under the Espionage Act in 1918 and members were subjected to mob violence; the directors were released in March 1919 and charges against them were dropped in 1920.